"Sometimes what you seems to help these patients more than anything we can do."

-Joy Perrin has provided Therapeutic Musical Room Visits for numerous hospitals and care centers since 1998.
-These visits include documentation of patient responses (of lack thereof), and provide a record of the patient recieving 'meaningful stimulation', for the recreation therapist or social worker's records.
-Joy has worked with hundreds of patients in many, many hospitals from Long Island.
-NYC area to San Francisco, Berkeley, Danville, Marin, Contra Costa, Sonoma counties.
+Joy Perrin has provided Shows for Nursing Homes and Therapeutic Musical Room Visits for HUNDREDS hospitals and care centers since 1995.
+Room visits include documentation of patient responses (of lack thereof), and provide a record of the patient recieving 'meaningful stimulation', for the recreation therapist or social worker's records.
+Joy has worked with hundreds of patients in many, many hospitals from NYC area to San Francisco, Berkeley, Danville, Marin, Contra Costa, Alameda, South Bay .
 She sings in eight languages and can connect multi-culturally.
 Band-style concerts are also available for assemblies of patients.
+Video of a Care Center Performance (it straightens out, just keep watching.
+It's worth it, I promise.
+Click Here. xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

 Hospital Room Visits, Therapeutic Music, and Concerts